-The Broil King Baron 440 is easily one of the best gas grills we tested in terms of overall grilling experience.
+The Broil King Baron 440 is a great gas grill and it offers a brilliant grilling experience.
 It's not the most spacious or fastest-heating grill in our reviews, but it performs well in the area that matters most: grilling your meat.

 This is an affordable propane grill with four main burners and a convenient side burner for cooking vegetables and other side dishes.
 It has a sturdy construction with cast-iron grates.
 While it isn't packed with extras, it comes with all of the essentials and then some.

-We found that, at high temperatures, meat has an above-average tendency to stick to this grill.
+We found that, at high temperatures, meat has an above-average tendency to stick to the Broil King Baron 440.
 But you can largely overcome this problem by simply lowering the temperature.
 The cast-iron grates cleaned up nicely after we finished grilling.
 Although the grill takes longer to heat than most, it cooked our meat quickly because of the grates' high capacity for retaining heat.

-The primary grilling space on this grill is below average.
+The primary grilling space on the Broil King Baron 440 is below average.
 We could fit only 15 hamburger patties on its surface.
 For most occasions, that is more than enough space, but it's something to consider if you are accustomed to feeding large groups of people.
-The warming rack is also small and only accommodated up to five buns.
+The warming rack is also small and only accommodates up to five buns.
 Its cooking space is expanded with the side burner, which allows you to cook side dishes of all kinds at the same time your meat cooks.
-If you need a grill with more space, consider the Weber Genisis II, which can cook up to 24 burgers at once.
+If you need a grill with more space, consider the Weber Genisis II (opens in new tab), which can cook up to 24 burgers at once.

 On the plus side, this grill is quite compact, so you can store it away in tight areas.
 The end table on the right folds down to economize space even more.
 Like other Broil King grills, this one looks bigger than it is.
 Its height of 45.5 inches is no taller than average, yet it seems taller because the handle is positioned higher than on most grills.
 The Baron is one of the heavier grills in our lineup at 154 pounds, which attests to its sturdiness, but it handles nicely and is easy to maneuver around the yard, despite its heft.